1m5/1m5-core/README.md

 1M5 works to solve these issues by providing an intelligent router embedding Tor, I2P, Direct Wireless Mesh, and other networks, using them intelligently as one dynamic network, and providing easy to use APIs for developers to embed in their applications.
-In addition, it provides access to commonly desired decentralized services in an anonymous fashion including self-sovereign identities, GitLab, Monero, and other privacy preserving services in the future making integration a snap.
+In addition, it provides access to commonly desired decentralized services in an anonymous fashion including self-sovereign decentralized identities (DID), Bitcoin, and other privacy preserving services in the future making integration a snap.

 We provide a Maneuver Condition status to signal what level of maneuvering is required to prevent censorship.
 They are: